 The UNC Center for Excellence in Community Mental Health provides a continuum of care for individuals with serious mental illness and their families.
-Our outpatient clinics are located at Carr Mill Mall in Carrboro, one mile from the UNC campus and in Wake County.
-The STEP Research Clinic the new UNC STEP Community Clinic-Wake and our Wake ACT Team serve Wake County.
+Our STEP and OASIS outpatient clinics are located at Carr Mill Mall in Carrboro, one mile from the UNC campus and in Wake County.
+The STEP Research Clinic, the new UNC STEP Community Clinic-Wake, UNC OASIS Wake, and our Wake ACT Team serve Wake County.

 STEP (Schizophrenia Treatment and Evaluation Program) provides treatment for individuals with severe mental illness, including schizophrenia and other psychotic disorders, bipolar disorder and major depression.

 OASIS (Outreach and Support Intervention Services) treats adolescents and young adults who are experiencing their first psychosis.